Maciej Kudrycki: Short term deals and moves abroad

-While at Stomil Olsztyn Kudrycki found himself in competition with the second choice goalkeeper as to who would make it onto the bench for the team.
-Due to this Kudrycki failed to make a top flight appearance with Stomil, and after only six months of joining he left to play for AAC Eagles in the US.
+While at Stomil Olsztyn, Kudrycki found himself in competition with the second choice goalkeeper as to who would make it onto the bench for the team.
+Due to this, Kudrycki failed to make a top flight appearance with Stomil, and after only six months of joining, he left to play for AAC Eagles in the US.
 This move appeared to cause a domino like affect in Kudrycki's career with the player not spending longer than one season with a club for the next eight years.
-After six months in the US he joined Lechia-Polonia Gdańsk, making his Lechia-Polonia debut on 6 March 1999 against Polonia-Szombierki Bytom.
+After six months in the US, he joined Lechia-Polonia Gdańsk, making his Lechia-Polonia debut on 6 March 1999 against Polonia-Szombierki Bytom.
 He made 12 appearances in the II liga with Lechia-Polonia, moving during the winter break to play with Närpes Kraft FF in Finland.
 He made 12 appearances in Finland, returning in the summer for his second spell at Jagiellonia Białystok for the following season.
-He made only 2 appearances with Jagiellonia, leaving at the conclusion of the season and going on to have six month spells with Łada Biłgoraj, Lewart Lubartów, Wigry Suwałki, Supraślanka Supraśl, and Okęcie Warsaw, returning once again to Jagiellonia in 2004, this time to play with the second team in the fourth tier.
-This move provided some stability for Kudrycki with the player staying with Jagiellonia II for 24 months, his longest spell at a single club since playing for Jagiellonia between 1995 and 1997.
+He made only two appearances for the club, leaving at the conclusion of the season and going on to have six-month spells with Łada Biłgoraj, Lewart Lubartów, Wigry Suwałki, Supraślanka Supraśl, and Okęcie Warsaw, returning once again to Jagiellonia in 2004, this time to play with the second team in the fourth tier.
+This move provided some stability for Kudrycki, with the player staying with Jagiellonia II for 24 months, his longest spell at a single club since playing for Jagiellonia between 1995 and 1997.
 He made 25 appearances in the league with the team during this time, also scoring one goal for the club, but left the club to join Swedish side Syrianska in 2006.
 He made only 4 appearances in Sweden before a return to Poland.